neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

-This backend accepts several backend configurations to be used in order of appareance as a fallback mechanismn shoudln't one of them not be available.
+This backend accepts several backend configurations to be used in order of appareance as a fallback mechanismn shoudl one of them not be available.
 If `backendConfigurations` is an empty array this will act just like the NullBackend.